Experience Classic Riding Fun with the 12″ Amish Push Scooter & Kick Bike.

 Total body weight: 14 pounds.

-Total body length with tires: 43-inches.
+Total body length with tires: 43 inches.

-Total body height: 33-inches
+Total body height: 33 inches

-Distance between the top of the floorboard and the ground: 2-3/4” top 1-7/8” ground clearance
+Distance between the top of the floorboard and the ground: 2-3/4” top, 1-7/8” ground clearance

 Floorboard: 5” x 12” foot clearance

-Handlebars: Welded steel powder coated adjustable from 32-1/4”-34-1/2”
+Handlebars: Welded steel powder-coated, adjustable from 32-1/4” to 34-1/2”

 Recommended Rider Age: Age 5-10 (Being used by Adults in some areas for short distances)